sinskiy/madwriters.sinskiy.website/src/content/blog/ui-frameworks-output-size.md

 # Developer experience

-From a developer experience (DX) perspective, all frameworks were pleasant to use.
+From a developer experience perspective, all frameworks were pleasant to use.
 Personally:

 - I find Angular's and Vue’s templating languages less intuitive.
 - Angular’s separation of component and class names feels odd.